-The shorthand reference of -6 to -9 refers to the number of questions you can miss on an LSAT-Flex to obtain a score of 170.
+The shorthand reference of -6 to -9 refers to the number of questions you can miss on a 3-scored section LSAT (formerly known as the LSAT-Flex, now known as just the LSAT) to obtain a score of 170.
 It’s also a reflection of general test difficulty.
 Harder LSATs allow you to miss more questions whereas easier exams require you to miss fewer questions.

-After every LSAT-Flex, there is a discussion of the relative difficulty of the test.
+After every LSAT, there is a discussion of the relative difficulty of the test.
 You often hear numbers such as -7 or -9 thrown around as indicators of the LSAT scale.
 These numbers refers to how many questions you can miss to score a 170.
-Historically, “regular” non-Flex LSATs allow test-takers to miss anywhere between 8 and 14 questions to receive a 170.
+Historically, “regular” non-3 section LSATs allow test-takers to miss anywhere between 8 and 14 questions to receive a 170.
 So, the number people discuss directly refers to the score of 170 on those tests.
-But, since the LSAT-Flex has about a quarter fewer questions, the reference number for a 170 has to be adjusted, and that’s where we get the -6 to -10 range for a 170.
+But, since the current LSAT has about a quarter fewer questions, the reference number for a 170 has to be adjusted, and that’s where we get the -6 to -10 range for a 170.
 But why is the number of questions missed for a 170 a useful reference in the first place?

 What’s the Best Scale?

 So, what’s the best scale to get?
 It’s often thought that scales in the middle are “safest,” since you avoid truly killer high-level difficulty exams as well as the supposedly “easy” exams that leave no room for fatigue or accidental mistakes.
 But, the real answer doesn’t lie in the scale, but in the composition of the test itself, which changes throughout the day for each LSAT.